AFD ChargebacksStop Disputes & Prevent Pain at the Pump

 Partial authorization pending

-Otherwise, authorization limits will remain at $100 for non-fleet cards and $150 for fleet card transactions that do not meet the above criteria.
 According to Visa, issuers will continue to be liable for transactions up to these limits, and can therefore initiate disputes under chargeback reason code 11.3 (no authorization) for the difference between any final transactions that exceed these limits.

 Visa advises the following authorization best practices:

-Partial authorization
+Partial Authorization

 Issuers should make note of any partial authorization responses if a customer’s account balance is less than the AFD status check authorization limits above, and transactions are only partially approved.
 This will help limit authorization holds and, hopefully, avoid gas pump chargebacks due to excessive hold times.

-Authorization holds
+Authorization Holds

 Merchants should keep note of all incoming issuer messages, including transaction denials and their transaction IDs.
 They must also ensure all information provided in the AFD confirmation messages sent by the issuing bank are timely and accurate.